-A management information report will be prepared at the end of each month by the Assistant Accountant.
-This report will be sent to the Portfolio Holder (Finance & Resources), the Corporate Director (Finance & Operations), the Assistant Director (Finance & Resources), Group Manager (Financial Services), the Team Leader (Regulatory & Financial Accounting) and the Team Leader (Financial Planning & Analysis).
+A management information report will be prepared at the end of each month by the Assistant Financial Accountant.
+This report will be sent to the Portfolio Holder (Finance & Resources), the Corporate Director (Finance & Operations), the Assistant Director (Finance & Resources), Group Manager (Financial Services), Senior Financial Accountant (Team Leader) and the Team Leader (Financial Planning & Analysis).